Skip to main content

 Panax ginseng

 While nearly all the research has been on rats, multiple studies have noted Panax ginseng’s therapeutic effects on the symptoms of benign prostatic hyperplasia (BPH).
 One study, in particular, found that it could alleviate some side effects of finasteride (a BPH treatment).
+While human data is still limited, these findings point to promising potential for symptom support and warrant further investigation.

 Grape seed extract

-As explained by researchers in a 2013 study, a specific compound in grape seed extract (procyanidin B2 3,3″-di-O-gallate) may be able to both slow the growth of prostate cancer tumors and promote tumor cell death.
+As explained by researchers in a 2013 study, a specific compound in grape seed extract (procyanidin B2 3,3″-di-O-gallate) may be able to slow the growth of prostate cancer tumors and promote tumor cell death.

 Astragalus root extract